 “You don’t need around-the-clock customer service to provide a great experience.”

-But 24 hour customer service is not restricted to the hospitality industry. eConsultancy discovered 83% of online shoppers need support to complete a purchase.
+But 24-hour customer service is not restricted to the hospitality industry. eConsultancy discovered 83% of online shoppers need support to complete a purchase.
 Can you imagine how many abandoned online shopping carts exist without after-hour support?
-When we think about it this way it’s easy to see that the cost of implementing around-the-clock customer service is made up by the amount of sales you’ll make in return!
+When we think about it this way it’s easy to see that the cost of implementing around-the-clock customer service is made up of the number of sales you’ll make in return!

 BAD ADVICE #3